How to Switch Your Password Manager to Dashlane

 Admins: Migrate your organization from your current password manager to Dashlane

-If you’re switching from LastPass to Dashlane, check out this step-by-step article.
-If you’re switching from a different password manager, learn how to import your data into Dashlane.
+If you’re switching from LastPass to Dashlane, check out this step-by-step article, which includes instructions for how to import data directly from LastPass to Dashlane—no CSV file needed.
+If you’re switching from a different password manager, learn how to import your data into Dashlane here.

 Not all password managers work the same way.
 Find out why and how Dashlane keeps you safe compared to 1Password, LastPass, Keeper, Bitwarden, Zoho Vault, and RoboForm.